Magnus Magnusson: Awards and charity positions

-Later life

-In later years Magnusson also wrote for the New Statesman.
+Death

 On 12 October 2006, his 77th birthday, Magnusson was diagnosed with pancreatic cancer.
-Magnusson mordantly noted that "This has to be one of my worst birthdays ever."
 His condition forced him to cancel a string of public appearances.
 He died on 7 January 2007.
 The Aigas Field Centre has a building named the Magnus House in his honour.

 Family

 Magnusson was married to Mamie Baird from 1954 until his death.
 They had five children.
-Their eldest son, Siggi, died in a traffic accident in 1973, when he was struck by a vehicle close to the Glasgow Academy playing fields at Anniesland in the city's West End.
-Their daughter Sally is a journalist, writer and TV presenter, and youngest son Jon is a TV producer, writer and director.
+Their eldest son, Sigursteinn "Siggy", died in a traffic accident in 1973, when he was struck by a vehicle close to the Glasgow Academy playing fields at Anniesland in the city's West End.
+Their daughter Sally is a journalist, writer and television presenter, and youngest son Jon is a television producer, writer and director.